Lorna Doone (1951 film)

-Lorna Doone is a 1951 American adventure film directed by Phil Karlson and starring Barbara Hale and Richard Greene.
+Lorna Doone is a 1951 American historical adventure film directed by Phil Karlson and starring Barbara Hale and Richard Greene.
 It is an adaptation of the 1869 novel Lorna Doone by R. D. Blackmore, set in the English West Country during the 17th century.

 Plot

-Lorna Doone falls for John Ridd, but is betrothed (against her will) to one Carver Doone.
-As the English Civil War looms, John is determined to defeat the vicious Doone family and win Lorna over.
+Lorna Doone is in love with John Ridd but is unwillingly promised in marriage to Carver Doone.
+As the English Civil War looms, John is determined to defeat the vicious Doone family and win Lorna.